Three dates in. Everything's perfect. Then you do it again.

 Anxiety disguised as intuition.

 You mistake fear for foresight.
 Create problems to solve them.
-Test until they fail—then say “I knew it.”
+Test until they fail, then say “I knew it.”

-“Something feels off”—Maybe.
+“Something feels off.”
+Maybe.
 Or maybe safety feels foreign.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

 From: “What if everything goes wrong?”
+To: “What if everything goes right?”

 Your fears are usually worse than reality.
 Trust is a choice, not a guarantee.